 about

-i am a writer of prose and criticism. my academic work revolves around the relation between aesthetic forms and global capitalism, specifically in post-reunification germany. i am also the author of softshell, a substack on love/critique/eurotrash (broadly conceived).
+i am a writer of prose and criticism. my academic work revolves around the relation between aesthetic forms and global capitalism, specifically in post-reunification germany.

 contact: luisemoerke [at] gmail [dot] com